top of page

-a short story collection (Guernica Editions, March 2024, now available for Preorder)
+a short story collection (Guernica Editions, April 2024, now available everywhere)

 A Place for People Like Us- A Novel